Lorry Insurance | Get Competitive Cover Today

-In Australia, you are allowed to drive these vehicles under your standard driver’s licence, though some LGV’s require a special licence.
+In Australia, you are allowed to drive these vehicles under your standard driver’s license, though some LGV’s require a special license.

 Lorries or Trucks that weigh over 3.5 tonnes are considered to be Heavy Goods Vehicles (HGVs) or Heavy Haulage Vehicles.

 To drive these vehicles, you’ll require a special upgraded licence to match the lorry or truck you’ll be operating.

 There are many different kinds in Australia, such as:

 - MC – Multi Combination – B-doubles, prime mover, low loader dolly and low loader combinations, road trains

 - HC – Heavy Combination – heavy articulated vehicles/lorries

 - HR – Heavy Rigid – heavy rigid trucks/lorries or buses (including articulated buses)

 - MR – Medium Rigid – medium rigid trucks or buses

 - LR – Light Rigid – small buses or trucks